SOAR-Lab/agent-traj-visualization/README.md

 Note:

-- edge family selection is intentionally hidden in `Iteration` mode, because grouped mode shows the aggregated result of all enabled semantic families
+- edge family selection is intentionally hidden in `Iteration` mode, because grouped mode shows cross-iteration `Action -> Action` relation edges plus chronological sequence edges

 ### Main Page Sections

 The main graph page contains:

 1. a report/patch overview
-2. a shared legend
-3. a short graph guide for the current mode
-4. the graph canvas
+2. the graph canvas
-5. the inspector, or a message telling you to click a node
+3. the inspector, or a message telling you to click a node
-6. relationship metrics
+4. support tabs for guide, legend, and relationship metrics

 ### Inspector